 - Health and fitness goal initiatives

 Wellness and work-life balance initiatives help your employees live full and satisfying lives beyond their employment.
-They repay that satisfaction with hard work and better customer service; and of course, with their loyalty.

 Stay interviews are one of the most direct and hands-on forms of employee retention in this list of strategies.
 Want to know what you can do to make sure you are focusing on retaining your employees?
 Just ask.
 In essence, a stay interview is a conversation between employee and manager about what makes the employee keep working for you.